Airports, heliports, helistops and aircraft hangars shall be in accordance with this chapter.

 3.Where the open-hose discharge capacity of the fueling system is more than 350 gallons per minute (22 L/s), not less than two listed wheeled extinguishers complying with Section 906 and having a minimum rating of 80-B:C each, and a minimum capacity agent of 125 pounds (57 kg) of each, shall be provided.

-Portable fire extinguishers required by this chapter shall be accessible at all times.
+Access to portable fire extinguishers required by this chapter shall be maintained at all times.
 Where necessary, provisions shall be made to clear accumulations of snow, ice and other forms of weather-induced obstructions.

 Cabinets and enclosed compartments used to house portable fire extinguishers shall be clearly marked with the words FIRE EXTINGUISHER in letters not less than 2 inches (51 mm) high.
-Cabinets and compartments shall be readily accessible at all times.
+Cabinets and compartments shall be provided with ready access at all times.

-Use of a fire extinguisher under any circumstances shall be reported to the manager of the airport and the fire code official immediately after use.
+Use of a fire extinguisher under any circumstances shall be immediately reported to the manager of the airport and the fire code official.

 Aircraft motor vehicle fuel-dispensing facilities shall be in accordance with Chapter 23.